 George Chamillard served 35 years at Teradyne, Inc., in a variety of roles including Vice President, President, Chief Executive Officer, as well as chairman of the Board of Directors.
 He joined Teradyne, Inc. in 1969 as a manufacturing engineer and retired as Chairman of the Board of Directors in 2006.

-He is a past Chairman of SEMI (Semiconductor Equipment and Materials) and the Massachusetts High Technology Council, and past Vice Chairman of the Board of Trustees of Northeastern University.
+He was a Chairman of SEMI (Semiconductor Equipment and Materials) and the Massachusetts High Technology Council, and Vice Chairman of the Board of Trustees of Northeastern University.

-Mr. Chamillard is a past director of Mercury Systems, Inc., Varian Semiconductor Equipment Associates, and Manufacturing Services Ltd. He earned his Bachelor’s and Master’s degrees from Northeastern University in 1966 and 1970, respectively, and was granted an honorary degree in 2006.
-He is currently a Trustee Emeritus at Wentworth Institute of Technology and at Northeastern University.
+Mr. Chamillard was a director of Mercury Systems, Inc., Varian Semiconductor Equipment Associates, and Manufacturing Services Ltd. He earned his Bachelor’s and Master’s degrees from Northeastern University in 1966 and 1970, respectively, and was granted an honorary degree in 2006.
+At the time of his passing in August 2022, he was serving as a Trustee Emeritus at Wentworth Institute of Technology and at Northeastern University.